rustyollie/mallet-replication/final_analysis/README.md

 ```

 Note that all necessary input data (i.e. the output of the LDA model and additional files) must be present in order for the code to properly run.
 The code will create all figures and tables and store them in the `final_analysis/data/paper_assets/` directory.

-Configuration files can be found under the `final_analysis/configs` directory.
-Currently the configuration files point to a single directory for all input data, `data/input_all` with the assumption that all necessary input files (listed below) are present in this directory.
-All input files must be present for the code to run.

 ## Data